 Felicia Cocotzin Ruiz is a curandera, author, Indigenous foods activist and natural foods chef whose work is deeply rooted in the healing properties of all earth medicines.

-Robert L. Schreiwer is the manager of Huginn’s Heathen Hof and also manager of Heathens Against Hate.
+Robert L. Schreiwer is the founder — and clergy member — of the Heathen tradition of Urglaawe.
+He is also the manager of Huginn’s Heathen Hof and also manager of Heathens Against Hate.
 He was formerly the leader of The Troth (2016-2019), an international heathen organization based in the United States.
 He founded In-Reach Heathen Prison Services, which is now a program within The Troth, and its counterpart for mental health facility visitations.